 - Multi-Seed Crisps Original

 - Protein Sea Salt

 - Tuscan Peasant Simply Olive Oil & Sea Salt

-Cross-Contamination: Crunchmasters says that all of their products are certified gluten-free by the GFCO.
-Because we wanted more information about how they avoid cross-contamination, we reached out to them.
+Cross-Contact: Crunchmasters says that all of their products are certified gluten-free by the GFCO.
+Because we wanted more information about how they avoid cross-contact with gluten, we reached out to them.
 In an email response, they said that their products are manufactured in a dedicated gluten-free facility, and they also test every single production run to verify that it is safe to eat.
 (Source: Crunchmaster)

 Where To Buy: Crunchmaster’s where-to-buy page is a good way to find their gluten-free cracker options in your area.